 This recipe was created for the reddit 52 week baking challenge (Week 34: Brunch).
 I can definitely imagine them alongside an omelet or egg scramble.

-As I’ve written about before, in Ratio: The Simple Codes Behind the Craft of Everyday Cooking, Michael Ruhlman describes the ratio for quick breads and muffins have the same standard ratios.
-That is, by weight, two parts (or 8 ounces) flour to two parts liquid to one part egg (4oz=2 large eggs): one part (4oz=1 stick) butter.
-You can see examples of this in my blackberry lemon loaf, kale and cheese quickbread, or my sourdough discard apple muffins or orange and poppy seed muffins.
+As I’ve written about before, in Ratio: The Simple Codes Behind the Craft of Everyday Cooking, Michael Ruhlman notes that quick breads and muffins have the same standard ratios.
+That is, by weight, two parts (or 8 ounces) flour to two parts liquid to one part egg and one part butter.
+You can see examples of this in my blackberry lemon bread or kale and cheese quickbread or my sourdough discard apple muffins or orange and poppy seed muffins.

-I cooked the spinach and then squeezed out the water.
-This helps to control the moisture content in the batter.
-It also helps to incorporate the spinach – imagine trying to do it with those two cups of raw spinach!
+It also helps to incorporate the spinach.
+Just imagine trying to do it with those two cups of raw spinach!

 FAQs about these spinach and feta muffins

 No, you don’t have to do anything, but you will have more consistent results if you weigh your ingredients, especially for baking.

 Yes.
 If your garden is overflowing with kale like mine, make kale muffins!
 Or chard muffins.
 Or use beet greens.

 Sure.
 Most any cheese that you like would work here.
 I’m thinking cheddar, gruyere, or even a crumbly blue cheese muffin.

 Yes!
 Muffins freeze very well.
 Just let them cool, place them in a freezer bag, and squeeze out all of the air.
 To serve, I would pop them into an oven wrapped in foil.